 I thought to myself that if gold-dipping the tips of feathers looks so great, why not paint the whole feather gold, and add some sparkly gold glitter to the top?
 If some gold is great then a lot of gold would be spectacular, right?

 To create these beautiful gold glittered feathers, all I did was paint the feathers gold with a paintbrush and Martha Stewart gold metallic craft paint.
 Immediately after painting each feather, I sprinkled some gold glitter all over the top (Martha Stewart brand again), and then gently shook the feathers so remove the excess glitter.

 Let dry, and voila!
-Super easy and extremely cheap glittered gold feathers, perfect for the Thanksgiving table!
+Super easy and inexpensive glittered gold feathers, perfect for the Thanksgiving table.
 I added a little tag with names to them, and will use them as name cards on Thanksgiving.

 As with most projects involving glitter, the glitter does tend to leave a little trail everywhere it goes.